NeuromatchAcademy/course-content/tutorials/reviewing-tutorials.md

 ## Workflow for incorporation into the Github repostory

-Most of the notebook preparation is coordinated on Google Drive by sharing/tracking links.
+Most of the notebook preparation is coordinated on Google Drive by making copies and sharing/tracking links.
 But after review and waxing, notebooks should be incorporated into the [NMA Github Repository](https://github.com/NeuromatchAcademy/course-content).
+Github is the canonical source for the version of the tutorials that students will actually see, so it is important to get this process right.

-This involves both manual and automated quality control.
-Here is a rough guide to the steps you should follow; it is best to communicate on Slack about what you are doing (`@Michael Waskom` is the best reference).
+The process involves both automated and manual quality control.
+Here is a guide to the basic steps you should follow.
+If you are new to the process, it is best to communicate on Slack about what you are doing (`@Michael Waskom` is the best reference).

 While it's helpful to have multiple people handle the work of merging the tutorials, if you're not familiar/confident with Github, feel free to hand the job off (just coordinate on Slack).